 The Planning Department will update the digital PDF file to include any amendments that were approved since the last update twice a year (after January 1 and July 1).
 Please be aware that the PDF file may not be up to date.
 Contacting a planner is recommended.
-The approved text, consolidated to October 5, 2018, can be accessed here:
+The approved Official Plan, consolidated to January 1, 2022, can be accessed here:

 Lakeshore Secondary Plan

 Schedules and Appendices:

 - Appendix D Norfolk CDG FINAL Sept 2009 Revised